Last Updated on March 16, 2025 by Maged kamel

 The difference between the Counting number and the Whole number.

 This is the second lecture about sets.
 We will start by introducing solved problems.
-It is required to write the counting numbers in a form of a set.
+The counting numbers must be written in the form of a set.
 The counting number is 1,2,3,4, then dots.
-If it is required to make the whole number as we have discussed earlier, Then the zero should be included in the set braces.
+If it is required to make the whole number as we have discussed earlier, zero should be included in the set braces.
 The set form is shown.

 What are Integers?

-We will proceed to talk about the Integers.
-If we want to include the minus sign, then we need to have the Integers.
+We will proceed to discuss whole numbers.
+If we want to include the minus sign, we need integers.

-The next slide will show that While dealing with the negative numbers, we are moving towards the left, we are saying -1,-2,-3,-4,-5, dots.
-While dealing with the positive numbers, we are moving towards the right, we are saying +1,+2,+3,+4,+5, dots.
-The zero will be present also all the positive numbers.
+The next slide will show that when dealing with negative numbers, we move to the left, saying -1,-2,-3,-4,-5 dots.
+When dealing with positive numbers, we move to the right, saying +1,+2,+3,+4,+5 dots.
+The zero will also be present in all the positive numbers.

-We will check another solved problem, which one of the following is not a whole number? four answers were given, +5, +10,-3,+8.
-The correct answer is C -3 is a negative number, so it is not a whole number.
-C is the correct answer for not whole numbers because it is negative.
+We will check another solved problem: Which one of the following is not a whole number?
+Four answers were given: +5, +10, -3, +8.
+The correct answer is C -3 is a negative number and thus not a whole number.
+C is the correct answer for not being a whole number because it is negative.

-For solved problem 2, which one of the following is not an Integer?
-10, 2, 8,1/4.
-The integer includes zero, +ve, and negative numbers, for non Integer, it should be a fraction or decimal.
-Option d is not an Integer, A is a negative Integer and band c is a positive integer. d is selected.
+For solved problem 2, which one of the following is not a number?
+10, 2, 8, 1/4.
+The integers include zero and positive and negative numbers; non-integers are fractions or decimals.
+Option D is not an integer, A is a negative integer, and B and C are positive integers. d is selected.

 Solved problem-3.

-For solved problem- 3, which of the following … describes the given set? {…, -5,-4, -3,-2, -1, 0 ).
-The dots explain that we have negative numbers till infinity, if we read, we have 0,-1,-2,-3,-4,-5.
+For solved problem-3, which of the following describes the given set? {…, -5, -4, -3, -2, -1, 0).
+The dots explain that we have negative numbers till infinity; if we read, we have 0, -1, -2, -3, -4, -5.
 We need the expression that describes the content of the set.
-This is justification for the set builder Four options are given, we need to select one of these choices, which is the correct one.
-The first choice, the set is a negative whole number.
+This justification for the set builder has four options; we need to select one of these choices, which is correct.
+The first choice states the set is a negative whole number.

-The second choice, the set is Non -(+ve) Integers.
-The third choice, the set is of -ve integers.
-The fourth choice, the set is Non-( -ve) Integers.
+The second choice states the set is Non-(+ve) numbers.
+The third choice states the set is of -ve numbers.
+The fourth choice states the set is Non-(-ve) numbers.
 For the first choice, a set is a negative whole number.
-We know that there are no negative whole numbers.
-The whole number is ( 0, 1, 2,3, 4, 5,…).
-For the second choice, the set is non-positive integers.
-Non-positive Integers, this choice is correct. since non-positive integers include 0 and -ve numbers.
-For the third choice, the set is of negative Integers.
+There are no negative whole numbers.
+The whole number is (0, 1, 2, 3, 4, 5,…).
+For the second choice, the set is non-positive numbers.
+For non-positive integers, this choice is correct since non-positive integers include 0 and -ve numbers.
+For the third choice, the set is of negative integers.

-What are the negative Integers? the negative Integers include all the negative values of numbers to infinity, but this does not include zero, which is not the case of the given set.
+What are the negative integers?
+The negative integers include all negative values of numbers to infinity, but this does not include zero, which is not true of the given set.

 This statement could hold good if the given set excludes zero.
-For the fourth choice, the set is of non-negative Integers.
-The statement is wrong since the given set includes zero and all negative numbers.
-Then the correct answer is b, which is the set is non-( +ve) Integers.
+For the fourth choice, the set is of non-negative integers.
+This statement is wrong since the set includes zero and all negative numbers.
+The correct answer is b, which is the set of non-(+ve) numbers.

 Solved example -4.

-For solved problem number 4, he draws like a roller 0, 1,2,3,4,5. and also draw -1,-2,-3,-4,-5 Q letter is placed at -4, the letter A is at -2.50, letter B at -1, and letter B’ at 0.
+For solved problem number 4, he draws like a roller 0, 1,2,3,4,5.
+And also draw -1,-2,-3,-4,-5 Q letter is placed at -4, the letter A is at -2.50, letter B at -1, and letter B’ at 0.
 Letter F is at +1, letter C at +2.5, and letter d at +4.
 Letter e is at +5.
-From the figure, how many of the positive Integers are more than the negative integers?
-The positive numbers should be more than the negative … numbers, but the question is how many more?
+From the figure, how many positive numbers are more than negative ones?
+The positive numbers should be more than the negative numbers, but how many more?

-The four options were given. let us check together so that you participate in the answer. and check why we have chosen c as the correct answer. which is 1.
-For +ve Integers, there is no decimal or fraction, whether +ve or negative, so we will exclude the fraction items since the value=-2.50.
+The four options were given.
+Let us check together so that you participate in the answer and check why we have chosen c as the correct answer, which is 1.
+For +ve numbers, there is no decimal or fraction, whether +ve or negative, so we will exclude the fraction items since the value = -2.50.

 We will exclude c since it is +2.5 How many positive letters? we have F, d,e.
-Again how many negative letters with no fraction or decimal? we have B, Q.so 3-2=1, then c is the correct choice. check the analysis now, A is not an integer since it is a fraction. c is not Integers, we have -2.50 B’ is zero. not Positive negative, or nonnegative.
+Again, how many negative letters do you have with no fraction or decimal? we have B, Q.so 3-2=1, then c is the correct choice. check the analysis now, A is not a number since it is a fraction. c is not an integer, we have -2.50 B’ is zero. not Positive, negative, or nonnegative.
 The positive figures are F,d,e.
 The negative figures are B and Q.

 Solved problem -5.

-Example 5, Which of the following is correctly described?
+Example 5: Which of the following is correctly described?
 The set of the whole number is written as {…, -4, -3,-2, -1,0 }.
-The first option is the set of the whole number of less than 4.
+The first option is to set the whole number to less than 4.

 The second option is the set of the whole number of The <= 4.
 The third option is the set of the Integers which is <= 4.